 A winner of the Y Music Society’s Passamaneck Award, he appeared in a critically acclaimed recital at Carnegie Music Hall in 1989.
 Turner has appeared often as a soloist with the Pittsburgh Symphony Orchestra, including in world premieres of Thomas Newman’s double bass concerto Ward’s Ferry and Leonardo Balada’s Caprichos No. 4, as well as Mozart’s ‘Per questa bella mano.’

 In 2009, Turner completed his master’s in conducting with Dr. Robert Page at Carnegie Mellon University.
-Turner served as Director of Orchestral Studies at Duquesne University from 2011–2016, where he was conductor of the Duquesne Symphony Orchestra.
-He has also been Artistic Director of the City Music Center Chamber Orchestra (2004–2008) and Music Director of the Pittsburgh Live Chamber Orchestra (2004–2006).
+In addition to his Duquesne University post, he has been Artistic Director of the City Music Center Chamber Orchestra (2004–2008) and Music Director of the Pittsburgh Live Chamber Orchestra (2004–2006).
 He served as Artist Lecturer in Conducting and conducted opera productions at Carnegie Mellon University, and has conducted his Pittsburgh Symphony Orchestra colleagues in benefit concerts.